 Accidents sometimes happen, as much as we would like to avoid them.
 So:

-As you can see, how to kayak with a dog is not that complicated.
+As you can see, kayaking with your dog is not that complicated.
 If you do everything right, Lucky will be looking forward to the next kayak journey, and he will love it as much as you do.
 But, if you feel that your pet is not enjoying the ride, do not force the issue.